jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (a) the right to appeal the decision; and
   (b) the process to be followed for an appeal under section 61.

-### 60 Consequences of suspension, cancellation, or refusal to amend or renew class 4 operator's licence
+### 60 Consequences of suspension, cancellation, or refusal to amend or renew class 4 operator’s licence
-(1) The suspension or cancellation of, or refusal to amend or renew, a class 4 operator's licence does not affect— (a) the obligation of the corporate society to apply or distribute the net proceeds from the class 4 gambling in accordance with this Act and the licence; and
+(1) The suspension or cancellation of, or refusal to amend or renew, a class 4 operator’s licence does not affect— (a) the obligation of the corporate society to apply or distribute the net proceeds from the class 4 gambling in accordance with this Act and the licence; and
   (b) any condition added to the licence by the Secretary relating to records that must be maintained and reporting requirements.
 (2) The Secretary may decide to withdraw a suspension before the end of the suspension period if the reasons for the suspension are resolved to the satisfaction of the Secretary.
 (3) The Secretary may decide to cancel a suspended licence at the end of the suspension period if the reasons for the suspension are not resolved to the satisfaction of the Secretary.
 (4) Section 59(5) and (6) apply to the cancellation of a suspended licence.
 (5) Subject to section 62, a licence that is suspended or cancelled or refused to be renewed or amended remains in force or unchanged (as the case may be) until the period for making an appeal expires.
-(6) A corporate society is not entitled to a refund of fees, taxes, or levies paid in relation to class 4 gambling if the Secretary suspends, cancels, or refuses to amend or renew its class 4 operator's licence.
+(6) A corporate society is not entitled to a refund of fees, taxes, or levies paid in relation to class 4 gambling if the Secretary suspends, cancels, or refuses to amend or renew its class 4 operator’s licence.

-### 61 Appeal to Gambling Commission regarding class 4 operator's licence
+### 61 Appeal to Gambling Commission regarding class 4 operator’s licence
-(1) A corporate society may appeal to the Gambling Commission against a decision of the Secretary to— (a) refuse to grant a class 4 operator's licence to the corporate society; or (b) amend or revoke a condition of the licence, or add a new condition to it; or (c) refuse an application by the corporate society for the renewal of a class 4 operator's licence; or (d) refuse to amend a class 4 operator's licence held by the corporate society; or (e) suspend or cancel a class 4 operator's licence held by the corporate society.
+(1) A corporate society may appeal to the Gambling Commission against a decision of the Secretary to— (a) refuse to grant a class 4 operator’s licence to the corporate society; or (b) amend or revoke a condition of the licence, or add a new condition to it; or (c) refuse an application by the corporate society for the renewal of a class 4 operator’s licence; or (d) refuse to amend a class 4 operator’s licence held by the corporate society; or (e) suspend or cancel a class 4 operator’s licence held by the corporate society.
-(2) An appeal must be in writing and must be made within— (a) 15 working days after the date of the notice of the Secretary's decision; or (b) any longer period that the Gambling Commission allows if an application for an extension is made within the time period specified in paragraph (a).
+(2) An appeal must be in writing and must be made within— (a) 15 working days after the date of the notice of the Secretary’s decision; or (b) any longer period that the Gambling Commission allows if an application for an extension is made within the time period specified in paragraph (a).
 (3) The Gambling Commission—
   (a) may request any information from the corporate society or the Secretary; and